Jan Vos is a Dutch entrepreneur and politician.

-Included in his achievements was the creation of a €750mln Equity and Loans Emerging Market Investment Fund financing entrepreneurs with little access to finance in countries such as Congo, Mali, Sudan, Ghana, Nigeria, Vietnam, Burma, and Cambodia.
+Included in his achievements was the creation of a €750mln Equity and Loans Emerging Market Investment Fund financing entrepreneurs with little access to finance.

 Following several earthquakes with increasing intensity and frequency in the northernmost parts of the Netherlands (Groningen), Vos introduced a number of motions and amendments to decrease gas-drilling operations, thereby making the Groningen field area significantly safer for residents.
 As a result of his legislation, several avenues have now been provided to compensate for damages suffered by the communities.
 Vos has also taken legislative measures to ensure that new gas drilling in the national park ‘Waddenzee’ is banned.

 Previously employed as an Interim Manager at the Dutch National Trust, Vos was invited by the Board of Directors to engage in a turnaround process.
 He wrote a new strategy and revenue streams were subsequently substantially increased.